 Ready, Set, Build!
 Building for kids, families, and the future in 2017

 This year, The Discovery Museums will completely renovate and expand the Science Discovery Museum building!
-Over six months, new spaces will be created for playing, learning, and exploring, and the entire structure, top to bottom, will be accessible, incorporating universal design principles.
+Over six months, new spaces will be created for playing, learning, and exploring, and the entire structure, top to bottom, will be made accessible, incorporating universal design principles.
 The classic Discovery Museums exhibits you know and love the most will be made accessible and reinstalled, and we’ll add wonderful new exhibit spaces focusing on early childhood, inventing/tinkering, math, water, and air.

 We ask every person whose life has been touched by The Discovery Museums to make a special investment in its future.
 The size of the gift is not important—what is important is that this building reflect the support and love of its entire community.